Policies & Procedures

 • Mastering professional competencies.

-Violations of the Student Conduct Code and policies regarding academic integrity are governed by policies outlined in SCampus under University Governance and Academic Policies.
+Violations of the Student Conduct Code and policies regarding academic integrity are governed by policies outlined in the USC Student Handbook under University Governance and Academic Policies.
 A student’s ability to maintain an acceptable cumulative grade point average, act in accordance with professional ethics (in accordance with the National Association of Social Workers Code of Ethics) and master professional competencies is initially governed by the school’s procedures for review.
-Students wishing to appeal must follow procedures the USC Graduate School has set forth and outlined in SCampus under University Governance and Academic Policies.
+Students wishing to appeal must follow procedures the USC Graduate School has set forth and outlined in the USC Student Handbook under University Governance and Academic Policies.

-Student Review Process: To ensure the integrity of the academic process, every effort shall be made to provide a fair, just and expeditious review process.
+Student Review Process: To ensure the integrity of the academic process, every effort shall be made to provide a fair, just, and expeditious review process.
 This document represents the official professional and academic review process for the school.
-The USC Suzanne Dworak-Peck School of Social Work has charged the Office of Student Services to inform students of their rights and responsibilities, and to provide information and clarification on the professional and academic review process.
+The USC Suzanne Dworak-Peck School of Social Work has charged the Office of Student Affairs to inform students of their rights and responsibilities and to provide information and clarification on the professional and academic review process.

 Types of Review

 Level I: If a problem is identified with student grades, professional ethics and/or professional competencies, the individual academic faculty will meet with the student.
-For field placement issues, the field instructor and field faculty liaison/advisor will meet with the student.
+For practicum placement issues, the practicum instructor and practicum liaison/advisor will meet with the student.

 Level II: If the problem with student grades, professional ethics and/or professional competencies persists, the individual academic faculty will meet with the student.
-If field placement issues persist, the associate director of field education and the field faculty liaison/advisor will meet with the student.
+If practicum placement issues persist, the associate director of practicum education and the practicum faculty liaison/advisor will meet with the student.

-Level III: If the problem with student grades, professional ethics, and professional competencies is still not resolved, the director of field education and the Level II group participants (in cases related to field work) or the assistant dean of student affairs (in cases related to course work) will meet with the student.
-In the case of a field education practicum/placement review, improved performance must be met on the date specified in the Student Performance Improvement Plan (SPIP) or the student is subject to dismissal from the program.
-Please refer to the for further details on the Field Education student review process.
+Level III: If the problem with student grades, professional ethics, and professional competencies is still not resolved, the director of practicum education and the Level II group participants (in cases related to practicum work) or the assistant dean of student affairs (in cases related to course work) will meet with the student.
+In the case of a practicum education practicum/placement review, improved performance must be met on the date specified in the Student Performance Improvement Plan (SPIP) or the student is subject to dismissal from the program.
+Please refer to the Practicum Education Manual pages 31-33 (online) for further details on the Practicum Education student review process.
 Conditionally admitted students who fail to meet the 3.0 GPA requirement by the end of the first semester, are subject to dismissal from the program.
 Students placed on academic probation who fail to meet the 3.0 GPA requirement by the end of the subsequent semester are subject to dismissal from the program.

 Student Appeals Process

-In compliance with the academic policies outlined in SCampus under University Governance and Academic Policies, the school has two levels of appeal for disputed final course grades: 1) Instructor and 2) Dean.
+In compliance with the academic policies outlined in the USC Student Handbook under University Governance and Academic Policies, the school has two levels of appeal for disputed final course grades: 1) Instructor and 2) Dean.
 In the school, appeals to the dean will be determined by the Degree Chairs.

 Student Appeal to the Graduate School